Multi-Granular Node Pruning for Causal Circuit Discovery: Training Details:

 \section{Training Details:}

-For the Gender Pronouns and Greater than task, 150 training examples were used for 200 epochs with a batch size of 32.
-For the Indirect Object Identification task, 200 training examples were used for 500 epochs.
-For all tasks, 64 sequence length was used.
+The number of training samples utilized for the Gender Pronouns and Greater than tasks is 150.
+For the Indirect Object Identification task, 200 training samples are used.
+For circuit extraction, a batch size of 32 with 500 epochs is used.
+For all tasks, we fix the max sequence length to 64.
+Adam optimizer~\citep{kingma2015adam} is used with a learning rate $3e-2$.